castorini/pygaggle/README.md

 0. Make you sure you have an installation of [Python 3.6+](https://www.python.org/downloads/).
 All `python` commands below refer to this.

-0. For pip, do `pip install -r pygaggle/requirements.txt`
+0. For pip, do `pip install -r requirements.txt`
     * If you prefer Anaconda, use `conda env create -f environment.yml && conda activate pygaggle`.